great-expectations/great_expectations/docs/guides/connecting_to_your_data/where_is_your_data/my-data-is-in-a-filesystem.md

 ### 1. Choose an `ExecutionEngine`

-Which compute backend would you like to perform your data validations?
+Which backend would you like Great Expectations to use when validating your data?

-There are two choices:

 - [pandas](#i-want-my-computation-to-occur-in-pandas) (uses the `PandasExecutionEngine`)
 - [spark](#i-want-my-computation-to-occur-in-spark) (uses the `SparkExecutionEngine`)